 Risk Factors for Renal Calculi

 Dehydration is one of the main factors in stone formation.
-High intake of animal protein (egg, chicken, meat) increases the risk of kidney stone formation.
-When more animal proteins are consumed, it creates an acid load leading to high excretion of uric acid and calcium in turn leading to the reduction of citric acid.
-Urinary excretion of other acidic metabolites and the formation of stone are by acidifying acids.
-Low urinary citrate promotes the formation of kidney stone.
+A high intake of animal protein (egg, chicken, meat) also increases the risk of kidney stone formation.
+When more animal proteins are consumed, it creates an amino acid load leading to high excretion of uric acid and calcium in turn.
+Failure to excrete acids into urine leads to the acidification of the blood and this condition can also increase the risk of kidney stones.
+Low urinary citrate promotes the formation of kidney stones.

-It is not the only electrolyte that is responsible for the formation of stones but also intakes of more vitamin D and calcium as a dietary supplement have the higher risk of developing kidney stones.
-For instance, high dietary sodium may increase by increasing urinary calcium excretion thus increasing the risk of stone formation.
+Calcium is not the only electrolyte that is responsible for the formation of stones, but also intakes of more vitamin D and calcium as a dietary supplement have a higher risk of developing kidney stones.
+For instance, high dietary sodium may increase by increasing urinary calcium excretion, thus increasing the risk of stone formation.

 Prevention measures depend upon the type of stone formation.
-Rehydration the body with drinking lots of fluid would help with people consisting of calcium stones.
+Rehydrating the body by drinking lots of fluid would help people from having calcium stones.
 Some are stated below:

 - Moderate intake of calcium.